Kapendev/parin/TOUR.md

 - `parin.engine`: Core engine functionality
 - `parin.map`: Tile map and sprite utilities
-- `parin.platformer`: Physics engine
-- `parin.timer`: Time utilities
+- `parin.types`: Common Parin types
 - `parin.ui`: Immediate mode UI (WIP)

 The `parin.types` and `parin.engine` modules are the only mandatory module for creating a game.